DeathMaster001/Scooby-Doo-Unmasker/README.md

 # Scooby-Doo Unmasker
 A windowed memory value viewer made specifically for the GameCube game Scooby-Doo!
-Unmasked.
+Unmasked (G5DE78).
 Made for use with the Dolphin emulator.
 Intended to be used by speedrunners, glitch hunters and TAS creators.

 ![Unmasked Windowed Tool in use 1](https://i.imgur.com/H8zu5Mp.png)
 ![Unmasked Windowed Tool in use 2](https://i.imgur.com/RU4Ab2Z.png)

-## Planned Features (With toggleable visibility)
+## Current Features (With toggleable visibility)
-- Stats (Health)
+- Health, Mubber and Level Display.
-- Collectables (Food, Mubber Requirements for Food, Clues, Trap Pieces and Costume Tokens)
+- Food and Mubber Requirements for Food Display (If applicable)
+- Clues, Trap Pieces and Costume Tokens Display.
-- Misc.
-(Input Viewer and Position Viewer)
+- Input and Position Viewer

-## Unmasked Lua Tool
+## Unmasked Lua Scripts
-If your interested I've made a similar tool that works with the Dolphin Lua Core emulator, check it out [here](https://github.com/DeathMaster001/Scooby-Doo-Unmasked-Lua-Tool).
+If your interested, I have a similar project of Lua Scripts for Unmasked that work with the Dolphin Lua Core emulator, check it out [here](https://github.com/DeathMaster001/Scooby-Doo-Unmasked-Lua-Scripts).

 ## Original Projects